Web App Server Field

 Using vncserver@4 in the field becomes 4.conf and 4.service for the Monit configuration file.
 As a result, the server cannot be started, stopped, or restarted using the dashboard or by monit should it stop on it's own.

-#1 Updated by cpg about 7 years ago
+#1 Updated by cpg over 7 years ago

 this is the parsing code: